 ACCESS & LOCATION:

-Hunter’s Country House is situated on a private estate, 10 kilometres west of Plettenberg Bay and about 24 kilometres east of Knysna.
+Hunter’s Country House is situated on a private estate, 10 kilometers west of Plettenberg Bay and about 24 kilometers east of Knysna.
 Hunter’s is easily accessed from both Plettenberg Bay and Knysna, along the N2 highway.
 The site is laid with neat brick roads and paths, and the main lodge is a timber, stone, and thatch construction, in the traditional safari style!

 ACCOMMODATION & FACILITIES AT HUNTER'S COUNTRY HOUSE: